Dre Campbell Farm

 3. Vinegar Spray

-Mix equal parts vinegar and water in a spray bottle and spray it around entry points such as windows and doors.
+To give it a try, mix equal parts vinegar and water in a spray bottle, and spray it around entry points (such as windows and doors).

 4. Neem Oil Spray

-Neem oil is a popular natural pesticide that can control various pests, including boxelder bugs.
+Neem oil is a popular natural pesticide that helps control many garden pests and may also help reduce boxelder bug numbers.

-Mix two tablespoons of neem oil with 1 gallon of water and spray it around your home.
-Focus on areas where bugs like to hide.
+Mix 2 tablespoons of neem oil with 1 gallon of water, then spray it on areas where boxelder bugs gather, especially outdoors.

-According to pest control experts, neem oil disrupts insects’ life cycles [1].
-It prevents them from growing and reproducing.
+According to pest control experts, neem oil disrupts the life cycles of many insects [1].
+It can interfere with the growth and reproduction of some insects.

 5. Diatomaceous Earth Spray